Motion Pictures, S.A.: Rainbow Spain

-Recently, Motion Pictures and Rainbow S.p.A., an Italian animation producers, announced the agreement reached for the establishment of a joint venture in Spain.
-The head office of this new company, named RAINBOW Spain, will be located at Motion Pictures offices in Barcelona and will also have an office in Madrid.
-RAINBOW Spain will be responsible for managing the licensing of TV rights and merchandising of the properties of both companies in the Spanish market of the series: Winx Club (104 x 26’), Huntik (26 x 26’) and Poppixie (52x13’), among others being produced right now.
+Recently, Motion Pictures and Rainbow S.p.A., an Italian animation production studio, announced an agreement that was reached for the establishment of a joint venture in Spain.
+The head office of Rainbow Spain, is located at the offices of Motion Pictures in Barcelona and also has an office in Madrid.
+Rainbow Spain is responsible for managing the licensing of TV rights and merchandising of both companies' properties in the Spanish market for the following shows: Winx Club (208x26’), Huntik: Secrets & Seekers (52x26’) and Poppixie (52x13’), among others that are currently in production.